 When our heart rate increases it can cause dizziness, short of breath, sweating and elevated blood pressure.
 This symptom is often experienced by someone who is having a panic attack.

-The psychological symptoms felt by anxiety such as constant worry, racing thoughts and anticipated fear often result in headaches
+The psychological symptoms felt by anxiety such as constant worry, racing thoughts, and anticipated fear often results in headaches

 When a person is chronically worrying it puts a strain on the entire body and can become exhausting.
-This in tern can result in poor sleep habits also contributing to the exhaustion.
+This intern can result in poor sleep habits also contributing to exhaustion.
 Bedtime routine may need to be adjusted to accommodate these feelings.

 What are the Risk Factors of Anxiety Disorders?
 Am I at Risk?